Connecting to Apache Kafka on Heroku in a Private or Shield Space via PrivateLink

 As part of setting up the connection, you can specify a list of approved accounts to limit access to your Kafka add-on from the VPC.

-To use this feature, the Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Apache Kafka on Heroku add-on.
+To use this feature, you must provision the Amazon VPC you create in a subnet that’s in the same region as your Kafka cluster.
+See Regions for more information.

 Heroku Prerequisites